Qualia: The Knowledge Argument

 Two different versions of the No Propositional Knowledge-View have been proposed.
 According to the Ability Hypothesis (most prominently defended in Lewis 1983, 1988 and in Nemirow 1980, 1990, 2007), Mary does not acquire any new propositional knowledge after release (no knowledge about something that is the case, no factual knowledge), but only a bundle of abilities (like the ability to imagine, remember and recognize colors or color experiences).
 According to the Acquaintance Hypothesis proposed by Conee (1994), Mary’s new knowledge after release is what he calls “acquaintance knowledge” which is neither propositional knowledge nor identical to a bundle of abilities.

-Lewis and Nemirow presuppose that Mary's epistemic progress after release consists in the acquisition of knowing what it is like (e.g. to have an experience of blue) and they both claim that knowing what it is like is to have certain practical abilities.
-According to Nemirow “knowing what an experience is like is the same as knowing how to imagine having the experience” (Nemirow 1990, 495).
+Proponents of the Ability Hypothesis presuppose that Mary’s epistemic progress after release consists in the acquisition of knowing what it is like (e.g. to have an experience of blue) and they claim that to know what it is like is to have certain practical abilities.
+According to Nemirow “knowing what an experience is like is the same as knowing how to imagine having the experience” (1990, 495).
 According to Lewis,

 A few years later he writes:

 The Ability Hypothesis says that knowing what an experience is like just is the possession of these abilities to remember, imagine, and recognize. … It isn’t knowing-that.
 It’s knowing-how (Lewis 1990, 516).

 Bence Nanay suggests that what Mary acquires is the ability to discriminate between different types of awareness, i.e., to distinguish having or imagining experiences of type E from having or imagining experiences of other types (2009).